denisaliti/ProductsApi/README.md

  Products API (Technical Assignment by Denis Aliti)

-This project is a .NET 8 Web API developed for the InterAdria technical assignment.
+This project is a .NET 8 Web API.
 It implements a product management system with CRUD operations, filtering, pagination, and JWT authentication.

 The architecture follows a clean separation of concerns using a Service layer and DTOs.